getify/You-Dont-Know-JS/scope-closures/ch3.md

 Through Chapters 1 and 2, we defined *lexical scope* as the set of rules (determined at compile time) for how the identifiers/variables in a program are organized into units of scope (functions, blocks), as well as how lookups of these identifiers works during run-time.

-For conceptual understanding, we illustrated lexical scope with several metaphors: marbles & buckets, conversations, and office buildings.
+For conceptual understanding, lexical scope was illustrated as several metaphors: marbles & buckets, conversations, and office buildings.

 Now we'll dig into some of the nitty gritty details of working with lexical scope in our programs.